 Light up the City

-The Central City Action Plan(external link) recognised a need for small scale lighting projects to improve perceptions of safety attract more visitors into central city spaces after dark.
+The Central City Action Plan(external link) recognised a need for small-scale lighting projects to improve perceptions of safety and attract more visitors to central city spaces after dark.

 In 2018 we installed gobos in the Central City to project lighted art and design onto footpaths, creating a creative, light trail around the city at night.